Order of Operations Worksheet: 19 Resources For Your ClassAll Posts

 Students can use these worksheets to combine what they’ve learned in other units with the order of operations.

-How Prodigy can help you teach order of operations
+How Prodigy makes order of operations engaging

 They’ll battle monsters, collect cool pets and play with their friends, all while building essential math skills.
 With more than 1,400 skills across three DOK levels, you’ll be able to align in-game content with anything you’re teaching in the classroom — including the order of operations.